 In general, the higher the frequency of a wireless signal, the shorter its range.
 Thus, 2.4GHz networks cover a substantially larger range than 5GHz wireless networks.
 In particular, the higher frequency wireless signals of 5GHz networks do not penetrate solid objects nearly as well as 2.4GHz signals, limiting their reach inside buildings with solid walls and floors.
-Recent 802.11ac devices, however, are able to mitigate some of this disatvantage by using beamforming.
+802.11ac devices are able to mitigate some of this disadvantage by using beamforming.

 The Bottom Line:

 5GHz and 2.4GHz are simply different frequencies, each with its advantages and disadvantages.
-To get the best of both worlds, some recent routers have the capability for dual-band operation in both ranges simultaneously.
-5GHz offers higher throughput at a shorter distance, while 2.4GHz offers increased coverage and higher solid object penetration.
-Beamforming and other newer technologies allow 802.11ac to achieve cleaner signals with 5GHz in many situations where the 2.4GHz spectrum is congested.
-The migration to wider adoption of 5GHz will probably continue with the shift to the higher throughput 802.11ac.
+To get the best of both worlds, many recent 802.11ac routers have the capability for dual-band operation in both ranges simultaneously.
+5GHz offers higher throughput at a shorter distance, while 2.4GHz offers increased coverage, higher solid object penetration and reduces "dead spots".
+The increased number of non-overlapping channels, beamforming and other newer technologies allow 802.11ac to achieve cleaner signals with 5GHz in many situations where the 2.4GHz spectrum is congested.
+The migration to wider adoption of 5GHz will probably continue with the shift to the higher throughput 802.11ac and 802.11ax.

-Note: When choosing the band for your router, it is also important to consider the capabilities of your wireless clients.
-Many laptops, tablets and other mobile wireless devices still work only in the 2.4GHz band, while media streaming devices have increasingly better adoption in the 5GHz band.
+When choosing the band for your router, it is also important to consider the capabilities of your wireless clients.
+Many older laptops, tablets and other typical wireless devices still work only in the 2.4GHz band, while media streaming devices and newer phones have increasingly better adoption in the 5GHz band as well.

 802.11ac routers/access points support 802.11n in the 2.4GHz band in addition to 5GHz devices, so you get two separate radios that can be used simultaneously.